 If you have been accused of sexual misconduct on an Alaskan campus, then, you can expect your school to take aggressive action against you if you do not show them that you mean to defend your rights.

 Joseph D. Lento is a student discipline defense attorney who can serve as your advisor if you have been accused of a disciplinary violation in Alaska.
 By having attorney Lento in your corner to be your advisor for the disciplinary process, you can show your college that you mean to defend against the allegations levied against you and that you will protect your rights and future.
 Contact him online.

 Alaska colleges and universities where Joseph D. Lento can help as your or your student's disciplinary violation advisor during investigations, hearings, and appeals include, but are not limited to, the following schools:

 - Ilisagvik College

 - Wayland Baptist University

 College disciplinary violations can impact an accused student's life if not defended against properly and as early as possible during the disciplinary process, and Joseph D. Lento has a decade of experience passionately fighting for the future of his clients at colleges and universities throughout the nation.
 He does not settle for the easiest outcome, and instead, prioritizes his clients' needs and well-being.
-Joseph Lento is a licensed attorney in Pennsylvania and New Jersey, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a student advisor and educational consultant to students facing disciplinary cases in Alaska and throughout the nation.
+Joseph Lento is a licensed attorney in Pennsylvania, New Jersey, and New York, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a student advisor and educational consultant to students facing disciplinary cases in Alaska and throughout the nation.
 Make certain your or your student's interests are protected - Contact student defense attorney Joseph D. Lento today.